THE “RECOVERY PROTOCOL” BREAKTHROUGH

 c) loosening the grip of mental illness

-In Citizen Psychiatry, consumers hurting because of inadequate medication returns have long voiced the following question,
+For consumers hurting because of inadequate medication returns they have long voiced the essence of this sentiment,

-“What happens next when medications fail, other than more drug trials?”
+“What happens next to me when medications fail, other than more drug trials?”

-2. b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird.
+b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird

-3. c) I feel like I am languishing with no way out.
+c) I feel like I am limping along in life with no way out.

 Such sentiments voiced over time tend to erode an individual’s recovery psychology (recovery mindset) of “Agency” with “Hopefulness”, the core belief set driving a “personal recovery”.
 Here, the term “recovery psychology” has been defined as,

 With poor medication returns, the longer a person cycles in this form of treatment suspension, the greater the erosion of one’s recovery mindset.
-This impact can piggyback on the internalized stigma of accepting a psychiatric label, making the recovery mindset of the person worse, thus lessening the capacity to feel empowered to pursue a recovery.
+This impact can piggyback on the internalized stigma of accepting a psychiatric label, further weakening their recovery psychology.

 Consider this statement from “The Psychiatrist” regarding empowerment in the article: Does the Scientific Evidence Support the Recovery Model?
 Volume 34, Issue 1, January 2010, pp. 3 – 5,